viebel/blog.klipse.tech/_posts/2016-06-20-blog-javascript.md

 The klipse plugin is a small step toward Alan Kay's vision: it is a `javascript` tag that transforms static `javascript` code snippets of an html page to live and interactive snippets:

 1. **Live**: The code is executed in your browser
-2. **Interactive**: You can modify the code and it is evaluated after 2 seconds of inactivity
+2. **Interactive**: You can modify the code and it is evaluated as you type

 [Klipse](https://github.com/viebel/klipse) is written in `clojurescript`, and uses [CodeMirror](http://codemirror.net/) for text editing.